henrywfyeung/ERC721Copy/README.md

  */
 interface IERC721Copy {
     /**
-     * @notice Struct containing the information of the minted copy NFT *
+     * @dev Struct containing the information of the minted copy NFT *
      * @param creatorId The tokenId of the creator NFT that produces the original content
      * @param extendAt The contract address that the user can go to when extending the expiration timestemp